udacity-courses/capstone/README.md

 * Perform linting via the checkstyle plugin.
 * Build a docker image.
 * Push the docker image to the docker registry.
-* Deploy the container to kubernetes on either blue or green service.
+* Deploy the container to kubernetes on blue and/or green service.
 - [x] Plan what your pipeline will look like.

 ### Step 2: Use Jenkins, and implement blue/green or rolling deployment.